-TERM DEFINITION Bona Fide Agreement An agreement which is legally valid and made in good faith.
-Negotiable Agreement A type of agreement where legal title or the amount of the agreement can be transferred (sold) to another party.
+TERM DEFINITION Bona Fide An agreement which is legally valid and made in good faith.
+Agreement Negotiable A type of agreement where legal title or the amount of the agreement can Agreement be transferred (sold) to another party.
 Generally, promissory notes, loan agreements and personal and real property agreements can be sold to a third party.
 An agreement may be assumed to be non-negotiable if there is a legal bar to its sale.
 Loan A transaction in which one party advances money to, or on behalf of another party, who promises to repay the lender in full, with or without interest.
 The loan agreement must be enforceable under state law and be in writing.
 A written loan agreement is a form of promissory note.
-Informal Loan g : , , , It was in effect at the time of the transaction (money given with no obligation to repay cannot become a loan at a later date) There is an acknowledgement of an obligation to repay, with or without interest, by the lender and the borrower There is a plan or schedule for repayment and the borrower's express intent to repay by pledging real or anticipated future income.
+Informal With formal loans (e.g., commercial), there is rarely a question about Loan whether the loan agreement is bona fide.
+An informal loan is a loan between individuals who are not in the business of lending money or providing credit.
+An informal loan must be written and is bona fide if: It is legally binding under state law It was in effect at the time of the transaction (money given with no obligation to repay cannot become a loan at a later date) There is an acknowledgement of an obligation to repay, with or without interest, by the lender and the borrower There is a plan or schedule for repayment and the borrower's express intent to repay by pledging real or anticipated future income.
 The repayment plan is feasible.